 Oregon gloves have a great reputation in the industry, so it’s not surprising to see that it’s made of premium thick leather material.
 Thanks to this, its inner layer can naturally fit the hand and give the chainsaw operator more dexterity.

-We also noticed that cut-resistant chainsaw gloves have breathable cloth material upon inspection.
+I also noticed that cut-resistant chainsaw gloves have breathable cloth material upon inspection.
 Because of this, we’re sure this safety gear can provide comfort during long hours of chainsaw work.

 The Oregon Chainsaw Safety Gloves are layered with reinforced material, which complies with international protective gear standards.
 Although its reinforced feature only comes in one hand, you can opt to buy the right chainsaw gloves if you want.

-What We Like
+What i Like

-What We Don't Like
+What i Don't Like

 2. VGO Protective Chainsaw Gloves

 It’s more expensive than other brands, but VGO protective chainsaw gloves proved their incomparable value with its 12-layer chainsaw protective material.
-Besides chainsaw work, these protection gloves can handle tough metal and DIY jobs because it’s made of hard-wearing goat leather.
+Besides chainsaw work, these protection gloves can handle tough metal and DIY jobs because it’s made of hard-wearing goat leather

 If you scan it closely, you’ll notice a PVC material attached above the goat leather.
 You may not know, but it gives this pair of gloves a better grip, making your cutting activities more efficient.

-What We Like
+What I Like

-What We Don't Like
+What I Don't Like

 3. Youngstown Chainsaw Glove